sund0g/docker-tutorial/docker-and-kubernetes/simple-k8s/README.md

 	4. Review the **`Events`** section to see the container inside the pod was updated.

-	This proves that we successfully updated a container using the **Declarative** aproach, e.g. updating the **config file** only and letting k8s figure out what to do.
+	This proves that we successfully updated a container using the **Declarative** approach, e.g. updating the **config file** only and letting k8s figure out what to do.

 #### Lesson 167